8none1/pybq/README.md

 ## Prerequisites
  - bluepy - https://github.com/IanHarvey/bluepy
     - Note this script is Python 3, so make sure you install the Py3 version of Bluepy.
+    - Install the `master` version from Git, it includes some fixes for the helper.
+    - `python3 -m pip install git+https://github.com/IanHarvey/bluepy.git`
  - paho-mqtt - https://pypi.org/project/paho-mqtt/
     - `pip3 install paho-mqtt`
  - A compatible BTLE iBBQ thermometer.
 Perhaps one of these? https://amzn.to/2ZLXyDi